bnb-chain/BEPs/BEP19.md

 ## 2. Abstract

 The current match engine uses a periodic auction match algorithm.
 Matching will be executed once every block,  all the candidate orders will be tried to be matched at the same time at the same price in every auction.

 Based on that algorithm, this specification introduces the concepts of maker and taker.
 The match is still executed only once in each block while the execution prices may vary for maker and taker orders.

 ## 3. Status

-This BEP is under implementation.
+This BEP is already implemented.

 ## 4. Motivation